fhanspach/thmbnlr/README.md

 thmbnlr
 =======

-A simple python webservice for getting thumbnails for an image url
+A simple Flask-based webservice for getting thumbnails for an image URL.